Submitted by admin on Mon, 03/04/2013 - 1:57pm

 Q: What is your position with the city of St. Paul?

-I am a senior prosecutor in the Criminal Division of the St. Paul City Attorney’s Office.
+A: I am a senior prosecutor in the Criminal Division of the St. Paul City Attorney’s Office.
 I work as a community prosecutor for the East Side of St. Paul.

 Q: How long have you served as a community prosecutor?

-I have worked for the St. Paul City Attorney’s Office for over 13 years and have been a community prosecutor for about six months.
+A: I have worked for the St. Paul City Attorney’s Office for over 13 years and have been a community prosecutor for about six months.

 Q: Explain your roles and responsibilities:

-My role is to improve the quality of life on the East Side of St. Paul by developing relationships with members of the community, prosecuting misdemeanor cases that result from incidents on the East Side, and training law enforcement officers in the law.
+A: My role is to improve the quality of life on the East Side of St. Paul by developing relationships with members of the community, prosecuting misdemeanor cases that result from incidents on the East Side, and training law enforcement officers in the law.
 I believe that a community prosecutor should work to create harmony in our neighborhoods and promote Mayor Chris Coleman’s vision of making St. Paul the most livable city in America.

 Q: Are there any specific topics upon which you focus on the East Side?

-I focus upon quality of life crimes, such as operating a disorderly house, criminal damage to property, engaging in prostitution, theft and drinking in public.
+A: I focus upon quality of life crimes, such as operating a disorderly house, criminal damage to property, engaging in prostitution, theft and drinking in public.

 One effective tool to improve the quality of life is a “stay away” order, which is an order issued by a judge to an individual to stay away from a particular business or section of the East Side.
 A stay away order allows the police to remove a person from a location for violating a court order and provides relief for the people in the protected area from the offending party.